DegenPy/degenpy/README.md

 # DegenPy

-An autonomous AI Twitter/X bot powered by the lh_degen_001 model.
+An autonomous AI Twitter/X bot powered by the [lh_degen_001 model](https://huggingface.co/PLOI-Labs/lh-degen-001) by PLOI Labs.
 DegenPy replies to mentions, engages with KOLs, and posts banger tweets on autopilot.

 ## Features